SnapSearch/SnapSearch-Client-PHP/README.md

 If you don't want to use an autoloader, just require all the classes inside `src/SnapSearchClientPHP/` except `Bootstrap.php`.

 Note you will have to install the dependencies and autoload them manually as well.
 Look into `composer.json` file and find the dependencies in the `"require"` section.

+Don't forget about the `resources/` folder containing the necessary resources for this library to work.

 Usage
 -----